ROCm/gpufort/python/gpufort/translator/implementation_details.md

 per worker, i.e. in CUDA words, only a single thread (and thus single warp) is required to execute the statements.

-GR-WS-VS parallelism mode can be used to perform non-parallelizable operations on the device before running other work in parallel on the availabel workers and their vector lanes.
+GR-WS-VS parallelism mode can be used to perform non-parallelizable operations on the device before running other work in parallel on the available workers and their vector lanes.

 Note that if more workers or wider vectors are required by the compute construct later on, which is typically the case, this means that the additional resources must be masked out.